| ASSYRIA AND BABYLONIA--THE GREAT

 themselves thoroughly hated and despised both for their greed and

+their cruelty.
 Fortunately the Assyrian Empire at its greatest height did not

 last very long.
 It was like a ship with too many masts and sails and